Invtron-DAO/Invtron-DAO-Contract/README.md

 The `calculateVotingPower` function calculates the voting power for a user based on their initial token balance minus the total outgoing tokens sent within the defined lookback period.
 This method helps prevent vote manipulation by limiting frequent transfers during active voting.

 ## Sub-Contracts Overview
-The Invtron4 contract relies on several sub-contracts, each providing specific functionality:
+The Invtron contract relies on several sub-contracts, each providing specific functionality:

 ### 1. CeoRegistration.sol
 This contract manages CEO applications and registrations.